Gold Coast, Queensland: Tourism

+The Gold Coast is the most popular tourist destination in Queensland.
+It is Australia's 5th most visited destination by international tourists.
 Around 10 million tourists visit the Gold Coast area every year consisting of 849,114 international visitors, 3,468,000 domestic overnight visitors and 5,366,000 daytrip visitors.
 Tourism is the region's biggest industry, directly contributing more than $4.4 billion into the city economy every year and directly accounting for one in four jobs in the city There are approximately 65,000 beds, 60 km of beach, 600 km of canal, 100,000 hectares of nature reserve, 500 restaurants, 40 golf courses and five major theme parks in the city.

-Gold Coast Airport provides connection across Australia and internationally with airlines including Flyscoot, Jetstar, Qantas, Air New Zealand, Virgin Australia and Airasia X. Brisbane Airport is less than one hour from the centre of Gold Coast, and direct trains operate.
+Gold Coast Airport provides connection across Australia and internationally with airlines including Jetstar, Qantas, Air New Zealand, Scoot, Virgin Australia and Airasia X. Brisbane Airport is less than one hour from the centre of Gold Coast, and direct trains operate.

-Tourism is Gold Coast City's main industry, generating a total of $2.5 billion in revenue per annum.
-The Gold Coast is the most popular tourist destination in Queensland.
-It is Australia's 5th most visited destination by international tourists.

-The city has over 13,000 available guest rooms contributing over $335 million to the local economy each year.
+Gold Coast City has over 13,000 available guest rooms contributing over $335 million to the local economy each year.
 Accommodation options available range from hostels to five star resorts and hotels.
-The most common style of accommodation is three and four star self-contained apartments.
-Tourist attractions include surf beaches, and theme parks including Dreamworld, Sea World, Wet'n'Wild Water World, Warner Bros.
+Tourist attractions include surf beaches.
+The big atractions are the nyumorous theme parks in the area.
+Theme parks include Dreamworld, Sea World, Wet'n'Wild Water World, Warner Bros.
 Movie World, WhiteWater World, Topgolf, Currumbin Wildlife Sanctuary, David Fleay Wildlife Park, Australian Outback Spectacular, and Paradise Country.